iotema-io/nebra-miner-fw/README.md

 # Guide for fixing your Nebra FW

-**UPDATE 211225** The miners have not been running succesfully, both beacoing, witnessing and recieving data packets for a full week.
+**UPDATE 220108** The miners have not been running succesfully, both beacoing, witnessing and recieving data packets for several weeks.
+They do seem unstable though, and still needs to be restarted from time to time.
+This seems to be a hardware related problem.

 The SD-cards that were used are Sandisk Endurance 32GB cards, and the Nebra miners are NEBHNT1, first batch, RPi3 CM and eMMC-key.